Amz42/ToDo-Django-React-App-Public/README.md

 #### Access the live project at https://django-todo-amz42.netlify.app/

 ##### Features:
     You can easily create, edit & delete tasks.
     Completed & pending tasks are displayed separately in the app.

+#### Note: Some Code is kept hidden/incomplete in this repository for security purposes